-- a. facilitates efficiency and effectiveness and increases the accountability of staff and volunteers for their performance; - b. the efficiency and effectiveness of the University's administrative processes; - c. that the appropriate University staff or governing committee have been provided with the level of authority necessary to discharge their responsibilities; - d. that delegated authority is exercised by the most appropriate and best-informed individuals within the University; and - e. exercise of responsibility and judgment across different levels of the University organisational structure.
+- a. increased accountability of staff and volunteers for their performance; - b. the efficiency and effectiveness of the University's administrative processes; - c. that the appropriate University staff or governing committee have been provided with the level of authority necessary to discharge their responsibilities; - d. that delegated authority is exercised by the most appropriate and best-informed individuals within the University; and - e. responsibility and judgment is exercised across different levels of the University organisational structure.